department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

   - value2
   - facility
   - qualifiers, qualifierItems
+- the `VitalSignTO.comments` has no source in Visa, so even if something comes on the VIA feed we should drop it.

 #### Mapping Concerns

 - Not clear how we learn of previously good vitals that should be changed and marked as entered-in-error